Israeli forces push deeper into Gaza City in pursuit of militants. Thousands flee again

-DEIR AL-BALAH, Gaza Strip (AP) — Israeli forces advanced deeper into the Gaza Strip's largest city in an incursion that the military said was aimed at militants who had regrouped there, sending thousands of Palestinians fleeing on Monday from an area ravaged in the early weeks of the nine-month-long war.
+DEIR AL-BALAH, Gaza Strip (AP) — Israeli forces advanced deeper into the Gaza Strip's largest city in pursuit of militants who had regrouped there, sending thousands of Palestinians fleeing on Monday from an area ravaged in the early weeks of the nine-month-long war.

-The advance into Gaza City came as Israel and Hamas drew closer to bridging gaps in indirect talks over a cease-fire and hostage release.
+The incursion into Gaza City comes as Israel and Hamas drew closer to bridging gaps in indirect talks over a cease-fire and hostage release.

-Israeli troops battled militants in areas that the army said had been largely cleared months ago in largely isolated northern Gaza.
+Israeli troops were again battling militants in areas that the army said had been largely cleared months ago in northern Gaza.
 The military ordered evacuations ahead of the raids, but Palestinians say nowhere feels safe.
-Most of the population of 2.3 million has been displaced, often multiple times, and hundreds of thousands are packed into sweltering tent camps.
+Most of the population of 2.3 million has been displaced, often multiple times.
+Hundreds of thousands are packed into sweltering tent camps.

-Israel ordered the evacuation of northern Gaza, including Gaza City, in the opening weeks of the war and has prevented most people from returning.
-But hundreds of thousands of Palestinians remain, living in the shells of their homes or shelters.
+Israel ordered the evacuation of northern Gaza in the opening weeks of the war and has prevented most people from returning.
+But hundreds of thousands of Palestinians remain, living in the shells of homes or shelters.

-“We fled in the darkness amid heavy strikes,” said Sayeda Abdel-Baki, a mother of three who had sheltered at her relatives’ home in the Daraj neighborhood.
+“We fled in the darkness amid heavy strikes,” said Sayeda Abdel-Baki, a mother of three who had sheltered with relatives in the Daraj neighborhood.
 “This is my fifth displacement.”

 Residents reported artillery and tank fire, as well as airstrikes.
-Gaza's Health Ministry, which has limited access to the north, did not immediately report casualties.
+Gaza's Health Ministry, with limited access to the north, did not immediately report casualties.

-Israel issued additional evacuation orders Monday for areas in other neighborhoods of central Gaza City, calling on residents to head south to the city of Deir al-Balah.
+Israel issued additional evacuation orders Monday for areas in other neighborhoods of central Gaza City.
+The military said it had intelligence showing that militants from Hamas and the smaller Islamic Jihad group were in the area, and called on residents to head south to the city of Deir al-Balah.

 Obstacles to a deal

-Israel and Hamas appear to be the closest they have been in months to agreeing to a cease-fire deal that would pause the war in exchange for the release of dozens of Israelis captured by Hamas in the Oct.
+Israel and Hamas appear to be the closest they have been in months to agreeing to a cease-fire deal that would pause the fighting in exchange for the release of dozens of hostages captured by Hamas in the Oct.
 7 attack that triggered the war.

+CIA Director William Burns returned to the region on Monday for talks in Cairo, according to Egypt's state-run Qahera TV, which is close to the country's security services.
+An Israeli delegation was also heading to the Egyptian capital, Israeli media reported.

 But obstacles remain, even after Hamas agreed to relent on its key demand that Israel commit to ending the war as part of any agreement.
-A key part of that shift, officials told The Associated Press, is the level of destruction caused by Israel's rolling offensive.
+A key part of that shift, officials told The Associated Press, is the iated Press, is the level of destruction caused by Israel's rolling offensive.

 Hamas still wants mediators to "guarantee” that negotiations conclude with a permanent cease-fire, according to two officials with knowledge of the talks.
 The current draft says the mediators — the United States, Qatar and Egypt — “will do their best” to ensure that negotiations lead to an agreement to wind down the war.